 About the course

-We provide a PGCE for all trainees based upon 4 written modules, a folder of evidence and feedback on classroom performance.
-Trainees also gain 60 level 7 credits (at M level)
+We provide a PGCE for all trainees based upon 4 written modules, a folder of evidence; on this route trainees also gain 60 level 7 credits (at M level) or you can ask about our QTS only route.

 The Havering Teacher Training Partnership will coordinate the recruitment process and support you to make the right decision for your training.
 If shortlisted, you will be invited to be interviewed by our Management team to determine whether you will make a suitable teacher.
 At the initial interview you will be asked to take a literacy test and complete a short presentation.
 If successful, you will attend a second interview with a subject specialist to assess your subject knowledge and whether you might benefit from a Subject Knowledge Enhancement Course should one be available in your subject.